learn-co-curriculum/dsc-dash-intro/README.md

 Unlike with Flask alone, there is functionality to run a Dash app directly within a Jupyter Notebook!

-We'll run a basic Dash app below, and when you run the cell containing `app.run_server`, the dynamic web page should appear directly below the cell:
+You'll run a basic Dash app below, and when you run the cell containing `app.run_server`, the dynamic web page should appear directly below the cell:

 ```python